infographie35/Bitcoin-Matching-Wallet-Finder/README.md

 # Bitcoin Matching Wallet Finder

-A lightweight Python tool that monitor cuda Bitcoin generator address starting with 1, and checks them against a predefined address list.
+A lightweight Python tool that monitor cuda Bitcoin generator address starting with 1 (legacy), and checks them against a predefined address list.

 It automatically terminates the external process when the file reaches a set size and updates three live statistics: